 Theorem 3.6.
 A system of linear equations can have (1) a unique solution or (2) infinitely many solutions or (3) no solutions.
 Remark.
 For example it is impossible for a system of linear equation to have exactly 2 solutions.
 3.3 Equivalent Systems and Equation Operations Definition 3.7 (Equivalent Systems).
 Two systems of linear equations are equivalent if their solution sets are equal.
 Definition 3.8 (Equation Operations).
 Given a system of linear equations, the following three operations will transform the system into a different one, and each operation is known as an equation operation: - 1.
 Swap the locations of two equations in the list of equations. - 2.
-Multiply each term of an equation by a nonzero quantity. - 3.
-Multiply each term of one equation by some quantity, and add these terms to a second equation, on both sides of the equality.
-Example 3.9.
-The following two systems equations are equivalent: $$\begin{cases} 2x_1 + 3x_2 = 3\\ x_1 - x_2 = 4 \end{cases}$$ and $$\begin{cases} 5x_2 = -5\\ x_1 - x_2 = 4 \end{cases}$$ In fact, the second system of linear equations is obtained by applying operation 3 on equation 1 (namley, replace equation 1 with equation $1 - 2 \times equation 2$).
-Theorem 3.10 (Equation Operations Preserve Solution Sets).
-If we apply one of the three equation operations of Definition Equation Operations to a system of linear equations, then the original system and the transformed system are equivalent.
-Proof.
-This will be clear after we have established Theorem Row-Equivalent Matrices represent Equivalent Systems in a later chapter. \Box
+Multiply each term of an equation by a nonzero number. - 3.
+Multiply each term of one equation by some number, and add these terms to a second equation, on both sides of the equality.
+Theorem 3.9 (Equation Operations Preserve Solution Sets).
+If we apply one of the three equation operations of Definition Definition 3.8 (Equation Operations) to a system of linear equations, then the original system and the transformed system are equivalent.
+Proof of Equation Operations Preserve Solution Sets.
+This will be clear after we have established Theorem Theorem 4.17 (Row-Equivalent Matrices represent Equivalent Systems) in a later chapter.
+Example 3.10.
+The following two systems equations are equivalent: / $$\begin{cases} 2x_1 + 3x_2 = 3\\ x_1 - x_2 = 4 \end{cases}$$ and $$\begin{cases} 5x_2 = -5\\ x_1 - x_2 = 4 \end{cases}$$ In fact, the second system of linear equations is obtained by applying operation 3 on equation 1 (namley, replace equation 1 with [equation 1] - $2 \times$ [equation 2]).